americanexpress/jest-json-schema/README.md

 Ajv supports a verbose option flag which enables more information about individual errors.
-This extra information can mean that we can output to Jest more meaningful information about specific errors that can help the development process.
+This extra information can mean that we can output to Jest more meaningful errors that can help the development process.

 ### Example using multiple schema files